CMakePP/CMakeTest/docs/source/writing_tests/basic_test.rst

 The :obj:`~cmake_test/add_test.ct_add_test` call tells CMakeTest that there is a test with the name :code:`hello_world`.
 The function definition below it defines the test.
-Note the odd :code:`${hello_world}` used as the function name.
-This is required to link the function definition with the :code:`ct_add_test()` call. :code:`ct_add_test()` takes the test name and assigns a unique identifier to it to keep track of the accompanying definition.
-Thus, if you use the same name for multiple tests in the same scope they will conflict.
+Note the odd :code:`${CMAKETEST_TEST}` as the function name.
+This is required to link the function definition with the test.
+The value of the implicitly set :code:`CMAKETEST_TEST` variable is a unique identifier for the test, it's only used internally.

 Inside the function one will notice a call to :obj:`~cmake_test/asserts/prints.ct_assert_prints`.